 The most common type of medication used to treat Dementia are:

-- Cholinesterase inhibitors: These drugs increase the level of a chemical called acetylcholine in the brain.
+- Cholinesterase inhibitors: These drugs monitored by the medical technician increase the level of a chemical called acetylcholine in the brain.
 Acetylcholine is essential for memory and thinking.
 Cholinesterase inhibitors can help to improve cognition and memory in people with Dementia.

 - Memantine: Memantine is an Alzheimer’s medication that works by blocking the activity of a brain chemical called glutamate.
 Glutamate is involved in learning and memory.
 By blocking its activity, memantine can help to improve cognition and memory in people with Dementia.